 COMMUNICATION ACTIVITY & AIMS DATES TYPE OF ENGAGEMENT TARGET GROUP LEVEL Community Engagement Strategy To brief Council on the engagement for the Integrated Planning Framework and the proposal for the Financial Sustainability Strategy.
 Council endorsement of the Community Engagement Strategy.
 September 2021 January - February 2022 Councillor briefing and report to Council for adoption of the revised Community Engagement Strategy.
-Brief new Council on the Community Engagement Strategy and community engagement outcomes to date.
-Councillors Inform Involve Consult Collaborate Empower Promotional Campaign Promotion through a variety of channels to provide information on the review of the Community Strategic Plan and proposals for delivering a balanced budget.
+Brief new Council on the Community Engagement Strategy and community engagement outcomes to date. • Councillors InformInvolveConsultCollaborateEmpower Promotional Campaign Promotion through a variety of channels to provide information on the review of the Community Strategic Plan and proposals for delivering a balanced budget.
 Providing information on how the community can get involved.
 End of Term Report, Annual Report, promotion to provide the community and stakeholders with a picture of how we are progressing against the objectives of the current Community Strategic Plan.
-September 2021 - June 2023 January - February 2022 Advertisements in the Village Voice and Lithgow Mercury.
-Advertisements on 2LT & MOVE FM Lithgow City Council website - Our Place, Our Future webpage Media Releases Council Connections eNews, Lithgow Business & Tourism Matters eNews, Resource Recovery eNews Social Media Direct mailout to ratepayers General community Ratepayers • Inform Online survey of community Be seeking your validation that the Vision and Key themes in the Community Strategic Plan are relevant; To obtain preliminary feedback on the key themes and objectives of the current Community Strategic Plan.
-Be working with you to identify a hierarchy of future projects for the Lithgow LGA; Seek your views on Councils current and future service level priorities and levels; Understand the community's perception of the strengths, weaknesses, challenges and priorities for the Lithgow LGA.
-Online community survey made available on Our Place, Our Future webpage.
-Results reported to Council, made available on Our Place, Our Future webpage, mailed/emailed to interested participants and used to inform future documentation.
+January - February 2022 Advertisements in the Village Voice and Lithgow Mercury.
+Advertisements on 2LT & MOVE FM Lithgow City Council website - Our Place, Our Future webpage Media Releases Council Connections eNews, Lithgow Business & Tourism Matters eNews, Community Recovery Team Social Media Direct mailout to ratepayers General community Ratepayers • Inform Telephone/online survey of representative cross section of ratepayers.
+To obtain preliminary feedback on the key themes and objectives of the current Community Strategic Plan.
+To identify a hierarchy of future projects for the Lithgow LGA; Understand the community's perception of the strengths, weaknesses, challenges and priorities for the Lithgow LGA.
+Councillor Visioning Session Visioning session to identify Council's areas of focus in the Community Strategic Plan and for their term of office based on the findings of the Telephone/Online Survey.
+December 2022/ January 2023 February 2023 Results reported to Council, made available on Our Place, Our Future Webpage, mailed/emailed to interested participants and used to inform future documentation.
 Fact sheets/infographs developed and placed on Our Place, Our Future Webpage.
-General community Ratepayers Inform Consult Online/Face to Face Engagement A range of targeted engagement methods will be used to engage with community groups, specialist and/or harder to reach groups by tapping into the work of existing community groups and local networks.
-October 2021 - February 2022 (Ongoing as required) Targeted Facebook Live presentations Online - kitchen table style webinars with community groups in rural communities.
+General community Ratepayers InformConsult Online/Face to Face Engagement A range of targeted engagement methods will be used to engage with community groups, specialist and/or harder to reach groups by tapping into the work of existing community groups and local networks.
+(Ongoing as required) Targeted Facebook Live presentations Online - kitchen table style webinars with community groups in rural communities.
 Face to Face (COVID dependent) presentations at meetings of community organisations.
 Invitation webinars Community groups, specialist groups and harder to reach demographics.
-InformConsultInvolve Service Delivery Levels Priorities Review Commence development of Service and Asset Management Plans to inform the community of Council's service levels.
+Business/Industry InformConsultInvolve Service Delivery Levels Priorities Review Commence development of Service and Asset Management Plans to inform the community of Council's service levels.
 Engagement on levels of service to inform the allocation of Council resources.
-September 2021 - June 2022 • Dashboards set up to identify and present a summary overview of Council's 10 year service plans and Asset Management Plans.
+September 2022 - June 2023 Dashboards set up to identify and present a summary overview of Council's 10 year service plans and Asset Management Plans.
 General community InformInvolve Issue & Gap Analysis Discussion on issues and gaps as identified on the engagement journey.
 Review of proposed changes to the Community Strategic Plan.
-February - March 2022 Targeted Facebook Live presentations General community Inform Involve
+February - March 2022 Targeted Facebook Live presentations General community InformInvolve